 The most apparent signs of needing cocaine detox and drug rehab are changes in behavior.
 Cocaine users tend to have extreme, irrational mood swings and may become easily angered.
 They often have problems sleeping and may engage in repetitive activities, such as continually cleaning and re-cleaning objects or vacuuming a room over and over.
 People needing cocaine detox may also be prone to violence, often directed at a partner or loved one.
 You will also find that they tend to become irritated and angry when confronted about their drug use or the possibility of going to drug rehab.

-In fact, cocaine users can become so addicted that they are often far more consumed with the process of finding and using cocaine than they are about eating or taking care of themselves.
+Cocaine users can become so addicted that they are often far more consumed with the process of finding and using cocaine than they are about eating or taking care of themselves.
 Heavy cocaine users tend to lose weight, in direct correlation with rising levels of use, but this is not always the case.

-What else tells you that a person has become addicted to using cocaine?
 In our experience, we have found that cocaine users rarely admit that they are using the drug and may concoct an elaborate web of lies to conceal the use and consequences of using cocaine.
 After a time, this manipulative behavior becomes apparent to all but the cocaine user, who may cling desperately to the notion that family members and loved ones still believe these elaborate stories.